linsizao/viteconf/README.md

 Feel free to submit a PR for small bug fixes such as a typo or small improvements.

-For work bigger in scope, please first create an issue to discussed the planned change.
+For work bigger in scope, please first [create an issue](https://github.com/stackblitz/viteconf/issues/new) to discusse the planned change.

 ## Development